-Information on the Ring Trial Lab-focused QA: postnatal diagnostics
+Information on the EQA test Lab-focused QA: postnatal diagnostics

-The aim of the laboratory-focused quality assurance ring trials (chromosome analyses of lymphocytes from peripheral blood, amniotic fluid and chorionic villi long-term culture) is a retrospective consideration of the chromosome quality in the karyograms which were used for the appraisal by the laboratories participating in the external quality assurance.
+The aim of the EQA tests "Laboratory-focused quality assurance" (chromosome analyses of lymphocytes from peripheral blood, amniotic fluid and chorionic villi long-term culture) is a retrospective consideration of the chromosome quality in the karyograms which were used for the appraisal by the laboratories participating in the external quality assessment.

 Once per year.

-In conjunction with the invitation to the laboratory-focused quality assurance ring trials, images of two karyograms and the associated metaphases of a case processed in the laboratory from three different months in each case are requested in accordance with the specification by the ring trial management.
+In conjunction with the invitation to the EQA tests "Laboratory-focused quality assurance", images of two karyograms and the associated metaphases of a case processed in the laboratory from three different months in each case are requested in accordance with the specification by the EQA supervisors.
 The participants upload these image documents in an anonymous form within the member area of www.bvdh-ringversuche.de.

 Through visual inspection, each karyogram and each metaphase will be evaluated with regard to the number of overlay points, brightness levels and the resolution of the chromosome banding quality.